 Apollo 17 Dial

 It is this dial that makes this Speedmaster so special.
 We’ve seen mission patches in the 9 o’clock sub dial, use of colors (remember the Apollo 15 dial or Gemini IV Speedy?) but seldomly the fact that they used rare materials (except for this recent Meteorite Soyuz-Apollo limited edition).
-OMEGA only produces 1972 pieces of this Apollo VXII model.
+OMEGA only produced 1972 pieces of this Apollo VXII model.
 Although OMEGA launched this Speedy already at Baselworld 2012, they didn’t deliver it to the boutiques and retailers before the end of 2012, as the Apollo 17 mission started in December 1972.
 It wouldn’t make sense to deliver it 39.5 years after the Apollo 17 mission.

 Case, Bracelet and Movement

 The case, bracelet and movement are identical to the Speedmaster Professional ‘Moonwatch’ reference 357.50, although this model has a sapphire crystal fitted to the case and a special engraving in the case back.
 The movement is the famous hand-wound Lemania based caliber 1861 without the special finishing (1863).
 This is only being done for the models with a transparent caseback.
 You probably already know, but this movement is the successor of the caliber 861 movement.
 The caliber 321 and caliber 861 movements are the ones that made it to the Moon.
 The difference between the caliber 861 and caliber 1861 movement is the use of materials and an extra jewel.
 The difference between the column wheel chronograph movement caliber 321 and shuttle-cam chronograph caliber 861 is a bit bigger.
 Replacement of the caliber 861 happened around 1997.
 So, this movement has been ‘around’ for quite some time already again and still going strong.
-I doubt that it will get replaced soon and if so, hopefully by a movement that is still hand-wound and one that comes very close to the original slow ticking caliber 321.

 The bracelet is the standard issued reference 1998 bracelet.
 A solid bracelet with a folding clasp that’s being operated by two push buttons.
 The links are fitted with a pin (not screwed).
 To some this sounds annoying, an expensive watch that uses a bracelet with pins instead of screws.
 However, I’ve been told that this has been tried and tested of course.
 Screwed or pins, always make sure to perform a visual check once in a while to see if all pins are still correctly fitted.

-Like all other (annual) limited editions or numbered editions, this Apollo 17 Speedy comes in a special box.
+Like all other limited editions or numbered editions, this Apollo 17 Speedy comes in a special box.
 Not the red leather box that comes with most other OMEGA watches, but with a black leather box that has an Apollo 17 mission patch in there.
 As can bee seen below:

 A big thank you to Darren Townend for submitting a Speedmaster once again!
 If you want to have your Speedmaster featured here, or have a cool anecdote on your Speedy, contact us and we will put it on-line on Speedy Tuesday.
 Darren is member of the popular Australian based Omega Forums website.